Prof. Dr. Günther Schuh and his vision of electric mobility.

 “I think that electric mobility should essentially be available for all cars as quickly as possible.”

 Germany is known throughout the world as the land of the automobile.
 But not in terms of electric mobility.
 Is this justified?

-No, the world's definitive knowledge centre for hybrid electric vehicles is located in Germany.
+No, the world's definitive knowledge center for hybrid electric vehicles is located in Germany.
 As we speak.
-We must now make sure that the epicentre of electric mobility as an ecosystem for all-electric vehicles is again created here in Germany, the land of the automobile.
+We must now make sure that the epicenter of electric mobility as an ecosystem for all-electric vehicles is again created here in Germany, the land of the automobile.
 And I firmly believe that this will succeed.

 Is there room for a sports car in this future vision?